 The operating system you run on a client is supported by the organization that supplies the operating system.
-SUSE Linux Enterprise Server with Expanded Support is supported by SUSE.
+SLE Micro is supported by SUSE.

-- \checkmark the feature is available on both Salt and traditional clients - X the feature is not available - ? the feature is under consideration, and may or may not be made available at a later date - Traditional the feature is supported only on traditional clients - Salt the feature is supported only on Salt clients.
+- $\checkmark$ the feature is available on both Salt and traditional clients - $\mathbf{X}$ the feature is not available - ? the feature is under consideration, and may or may not be made available at a later date - Traditional the feature is supported only on traditional clients - Salt the feature is supported only on Salt clients.

 Table 4.
-Supported Features on SUSE Linux Enterprise Server with Expanded Support Operating Systems
+Supported Features on SLE Micro Operating Systems